 The pattern of change in voice fundamental frequency during intervocalic syllables can be a biomarker for dysregulated laryngeal muscle tension.
 Methods to identify this pattern—termed relative fundamental frequency (RFF)—require manual intervention, which poses a challenge for clinical translation.
 We show that acoustic-driven machine learning and signal processing techniques can be used to automate RFF estimation with preserved accuracy.

 Gill, A., Raiff, L., Kirchgessner, E., Stepp, C.E., Kline, J.C., & Vojtech, J.M.
-“Validation of an automated relative fundamental frequency analysis for clinical voice evaluation,” The 15th International Conference on Advances in Quantitative Laryngology, Voice and Speech Research, Phoenix, AZ, USA, March 30–April 1, 2023.
+“Validation of an automated relative fundamental frequency analysis for clinical voice evaluation,” The 15th International Conference on Advances in Quantitative Laryngology, Voice and Speech Research, Phoenix, AZ, USA, March 30–April 1, 2023. [poster presentation]

 This study presents an evaluation of ability-based methods extended to keyboard generation for alternative communication in people with dexterity impairments due to motor disabilities.
 We highlight key observations relating to the heterogeneity of the manifestation of motor disabilities, perceived importance of communication technology, and quantitative improvements in communication performance when characterizing an individual's movement abilities to design personalized AAC interfaces.